-Living Evidence - post acute sequelae of COVID-19
+Living Evidence - post acute sequelae of COVID-19 (long COVID)

 Living evidence tables provide high level summaries of key studies and evidence on a particular topic, and links to sources.
 They are reviewed regularly and updated as new evidence and information is published.

 Most people with COVID-19 will recover completely within a few weeks.
 However, some may keep experiencing symptoms for weeks or months after their diagnosis.
 This is called 'long COVID', ‘post acute sequelae of SARS-CoV-2’ or 'post COVID-19 condition'.

 - The World Health Organization defines long COVID as “[a] condition that occurs in individuals with a history of probable or confirmed SARS CoV-2 infection, usually 3 months from the onset of COVID-19 with symptoms and that last for at least 2 months and cannot be explained by an alternative diagnosis.
 Common symptoms include fatigue, shortness of breath, cognitive dysfunction but also others and generally have an impact on everyday functioning.
 Symptoms may be new onset following initial recovery from an acute COVID-19 episode or persist from the initial illness.
 Symptoms may also fluctuate or relapse over time.”

 - The definition of long COVID varies considerably across studies.
 Researchers have called for consensus in definitions.